-The Austrian artist Jürgen Messensee was born on 29 August 1936 in Vienna.
-As a soloist, his work can not be attributed to any style or group, which places him in a special position in Austrian contemporary art.
+The Austrian artist Jürgen Messensee was born on August 29, 1936 in Vienna.
+As an artist without like-minded contemporaries, his work cannot be attributed to any style or group, which places him in a special position in Austrian contemporary art.
 Messensee lives and works in Vienna.